-How Title Examinations Work
+How Real Estate Title Searches Work

-Title examination searches all public records in the county to provide a “clean” title upon conveyance.
+Real estate title search examines all public records in the county to provide a “clean” title upon conveyance.

 - Historical deeds are examined to confirm a proper “chain of title”.
 This important step makes sure that each person before you had the legal right to sell the property.
 In this step the legal description of the property is verified on all previous transfers as well.